-- D. Drilling Test Piers: - Use test piers of same size and design as required for the project, and install by the same methods with the same equipment and personnel as will be used in drilling permanent piers. - 2.
+- D. Drilling Test Piers: - 1.
+Use test piers of same size and design as required for the project, and install with the same equipment as will be used in drilling permanent piers. - 2.
 Install test piers at locations and to the depths as specified by the Owner's Geotechnical Engineer. - E. Pier Design Load: Design load for test pier is shown on drawings. - F. Test Loads: - 1.
 Load single test piers to twice required design load for each type pier. - 2.
 Load groups of 3 test piers to 1-1/2 times load capacity of pier group. - G. Pier Load Testing: Pier test shall be at a location as determined by the Geotechnical Engineer and approved by the Architect/Engineer.
 Test shall be performed under the supervision of the Owner's Geotechnical Engineer.
-Costs of load tests shall be borne by the Contractor.
-Design of the load test frame shall be the responsibility of the Contractor.
+Design of the load test frame shall be the responsibility of the Drilling Contractor.
 Shop drawings of the load test frame shall be submitted for Architect/Engineer review and shall be prepared under the supervision of and sealed by a registered professional engineer in the state where the project is located.
+Costs of load tests shall be borne by the Drilling Contractor.
 Load and test piers which have been in place sufficient time to allow concrete to attain its 28 day design compressive strength.
-Determine the load-settlement relationship of test piers under a vertical axial load, complying with ASTM D 1143. - 1.
-Apply loads in increments not exceeding 25% of allowable pier load. - Apply test loads either by use of hydraulic jacks or by static loading.
+Determine the load-settlement relationship of test piers under a vertical axial load, complying with ASTM D 1143.

+- 1. Apply loads in increments not exceeding 25% of allowable pier load. - 2.
+Apply test loads either by use of hydraulic jacks or by static loading.
 Use certified, calibrated jacks to develop the required test loads, maintain them, and release them in continuous operations.
-Install anchor piers no closer than three pier diameters of larger pier from any test pier or as directed by the Owner's Geotechnical Engineer. - 3.
+Drive anchor piers not closer than 5 ft. from any test pier or as directed by the Owner's Geotechnical Engineer. - 3.
 Apply test loads so that allowable design load is reached in not less than 8 hours from start of load application.
 Maintain this load until no measurable settlement is observed in a period of 16 hours or longer, as may be required by local codes having jurisdiction.
-Do not apply subsequent loads until pier settlement becomes negligible.

-- 4. After satisfactory allowable design load testing, apply additional loads so that total test load is reached in not less than 8 hours.
-Maintain total load until no measurable settlement is observed in a period of 16 hours, or longer as may be required by local codes having jurisdiction. - Measure and record settlement immediately before and after each increment of test load is applied, and immediately before and 24 hours after total load is removed. - 6.
-The test pier will be considered as acceptable for stipulated bearing and/or skin friction capacity if total net settlement, after deducting rebound, does not exceed 0.01" per ton of test load but not greater than 3/4".

-H. Test Reports:

-- 1. The Owner's Geotechnical Engineer shall submit copies of the Pier Load Test Report as specified in Submittals section of this specification. - 2.
+Do not apply subsequent loads until pier settlement becomes negligible. - 4.
+After satisfactory allowable design load testing, apply additional loads so that total test load is reached in not less than 8 hours.
+Maintain total load until no measurable settlement is observed in a period of 16 hours, or longer as may be required by local codes having jurisdiction. - 5.
+Measure and record settlement immediately before and after each increment of test load is applied, and immediately before and 24 hours after total load is removed. - 6.
+The test pier will be considered as acceptable for stipulated bearing and/or skin friction capacity if total net settlement, after deducting rebound, does not exceed 0.01" per ton of test load but not greater than 3/4". - H. Test Reports: - 1.
+The Owner's Geotechnical Engineer shall submit copies of the Pier Load Test Report as specified in Submittals section of this specification. - 2.
 Include with the report a record of drilling equipment used. - 3.
 Also include tabular and graphical representation of gross and net settlement of the pier top, relationship of actual load capacity to that predicted, and any recommendations for production pier installation.